SKPVenkataSDeepthi/Neural-Networks-and-Deep-Learning/README.md

 15. **CNN Training and Transfer Learning**

 ## Projects
-This section contains hands-on projects implementing deep learning concepts.
+This section contains hands-on projects implementing Neural Networks and Deep-Learning concepts.
 You can find detailed explanations and code implementations for each project in their respective folders.

 ---